-At the Barcelona Supercomputing Center, I work on a community support action project (Climateurope2) aimed at supporting climate services and their standardization.
+The third stream focuses on how quality and trustworthiness of information can be enhanced in a regulatory context.
+This stream is more impact focused and is materialized in my participation in the community support action project Climateurope2, which is aimed at supporting climate services and their standardization.
 In this project, I help integrate insights from different disciplines to develop a conceptual framework that promotes the path to an equitable standardization of climate services.

 I earned my PhD from the Department of History and Philosophy of Science at the University of Pittsburgh, and wrote my dissertation under the supervision of Professor Robert Batterman.
 Before going to Pittsburgh, I completed an MSc in History and Philosophy of Science at the London School of Economics and a BSc in Mathematics and Physics (Joint Honors) at University College London.